The Brawler: Plot

 Chuck is a heavyweight boxer ranked in the top ten struggling to provide for his wife Phyllis and children.
 One day he receives news that he will be fighting the champion Muhammad Ali.
 With the help of his trainer and manager Al Braverman, Chuck trains full-time for the upcoming bout.
-Prior to a press conference between the two boxers, Ali requests a surprised Chuck to racially berate him to generate press, though Chuck refuses during the conference.
+Prior to a press conference between the two boxers, Ali asks a surprised Chuck to racially berate him to generate press, though Chuck refuses to do so.

-Though Wepner manages to score a knockdown against Ali, he is dominated in the fight, getting knocked down in the 15th round.
-However, Chuck becomes a local hero, with him receiving a call that a film was being produced based on his fight with Ali, subsequently winning best picture.
-Chuck allows the fame to get to his head, and begins systematically partying, cheating on his wife and doing cocaine.
-Phyliss eventually finds out and, after a bitter argument, leaves him.
+The night of the fight, Wepner manages to score a knockdown against Ali, but is ultimately dominated, getting knocked out in the 15th and final round.
+However, Chuck becomes a local hero, with him receiving a call that a film is being produced based on his fight with Ali, subsequently winning best picture.
+Chuck allows the fame to get to his head and begins systematically partying, cheating on his wife and doing cocaine.
+Phyllis eventually finds out and, after a bitter argument, leaves him.

-After engaging in a mixed wrestling/boxing match with Andre the Giant, a down on his luck Wepner meets a woman called Linda in a bar.
-He is also given the chance by Sylvester Stallone to audition for a role in Rocky II, though following a confrontation with the producer, his part gets cut.
+After engaging in a mixed wrestling/boxing match with Andre the Giant, a down-on-his-luck Wepner meets a woman named Linda in a bar.
+He is also given the chance by Sylvester Stallone to audition for a role in Rocky II, though following a confrontation with the producer his part gets cut.
 He subsequently gets into a falling out with his brother Donnie.

-After taking an unsanctioned bout with Victor, a wrestling Bear, he gets arrested and imprisoned for a botched drug-deal.
-During his time, he meets Stallone in prison, who is filming for his upcoming movie Lock Up.
-Two years later, he is released from prison, and later marries Linda.
+After taking an unsanctioned bout with Victor, a wrestling bear, he gets arrested and imprisoned for a botched drug deal.
+During his incarceration he meets Stallone in prison, who is filming for his upcoming movie Lock Up.
+Two years later he is released from prison, and later marries Linda.

 By 1993, Chuck continues his previous work as a liquor salesman and abstains from drugs, also reconciling with Donnie.
-Chuck is subsequently approached by John Olsen to sign memorabilia at his shop.
-Though suspicious, he agrees to do signings for Olsen, being later arrested for involvement in a Sports memorabilia fraud that Olsen had headed.
+Chuck is subsequently approached by John Olson to sign memorabilia at his shop.
+Though suspicious, he agrees to do signings for Olson, being later arrested for involvement in a sports memorabilia fraud that Olson had headed.
 However, no serious charges are made against Chuck and he is eventually let go.
-He later meets Stallone a third time during his filming of Cop Land.
+He later meets Stallone a third time during Stallone's filming of Cop Land.
 Chuck is increasingly irritated for what little compensation he was given for the Rocky film and successfully sues Stallone, finally allowing Chuck to settle down into a comfortable life.

 Cast

 Reception

-On Metacritic, the film has a score of 46 out of 100, based on four critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 46 out of 100 based on four critics, indicating "mixed or average reviews".